 In conjunction with the proclamation, the Minister of Health and Long-Term Care directed the College of Registered Psychotherapists of Ontario (CRPO) to provide more clarity on the meaning of the controlled act of psychotherapy and what practices would not be considered to be part of the controlled act.

-The proposed regulation on which you are being asked to comment has already been circulated as part of a broad stakeholder consultation undertaken by CRPO to seek input on a suite of documents and resources (including the regulation) which aim to provide further clarity on the controlled act of psychotherapy (see below under “Closed Consultations”).
+CRPO engaged in a broad stakeholder consultation process to get input on a suite of documents and resources (including the regulation) which aim to provide further clarity on the controlled act of psychotherapy.
+Feedback on the regulation was closed on June 15, 2018.

 Draft Regulation: Categories of Prescribed Therapies Involving the Practice of Psychotherapy